 Theme & Speakers

-Each year, graduating students vote for a class theme, guest speaker and organization to receive a class donation.
+Each year, graduating students vote for a class theme and guest speaker.

 2015 Graduating Class Theme